 Amount The amount shows you how much of the specific currency has been bought or sold.
 The buy amounts can be determined in the base config.
 If you see positions being opened that are smaller than what you have configured, tick the box "Force minimum buy amount" in the Base config under "Coins and amounts".

 Would you like to use the same buy amount for every position?
 Move the "Percentage buy amount" on the left to 0.
 Next, you can determine a "Minimum BTC amount per order".
 These amounts will now be used when a new position gets opened.

 Rate The rate shows you how much you have paid in your quote currency per coin of the specific currency.
 As mentioned earlier, using a stable coin will make it easier to check the differences in buy/sell rates for the same currency.

 Fee The fee shows how much you paid in your quote currency for the trade.
 Many exchanges, including KuCoin (KuCoin Shares, KCS), OKEx (OK Blockchain Foundation, OKB), and Binance (Binance Chain, BNB) have additional options to save money on the Maker and Taker fee when using or holding their token.
 Other exchanges, such as HitBTC, KuCoin, and Coinbase Pro have Tiered fee systems, meaning that the more you trade, the more you will save on trading fees.

 More information about the fees of all exchanges can be found on this page.
-Click on an exchange you would like to know more about and click on "Fees" in the menu on the left.
+Click on an exchange you would like to know more about and click on "Fees" in the upper right corner.
 The fees will be added to the Trade history with a small delay compared to the other details of the trade.
 The hopper first has to receive all information; it could be that your order has been partially filled.
 The average of all partial fills will result in the trading fees shown in the Hoppers' Trade history.

 Total The total shows you how much you have paid in total: Rate * Amount = Total